ibm-cloud-docs/EventStreams/eventstreams155.md

 * Encryption for message data at rest is controlled by a customer-managed key.
 * You can prevent any further access to the data by deleting or removing access to the key.
 * Actual key usage.
 For example, the customer's key is actually used to encrypt the disk's encryption key, so removing the customer key prevents the service from retrieving the actual disk key.
-For more information about crypto-shedding, ***see  - crypto shedding (should be able to get some words from the Key Protect service page)***
+For more information about crypto-shedding, ***see  - crypto shedding (should be able to get some words from the {{site.data.keyword.keymanagementserviceshort}} service page)***

 ## Using BYOK